sys-bio/libOmexMeta/README.md

 use xml for serialization.
 Libsemsim uses RDF as a framework for representing these annotations.

-In addition to the C++ backend there is a C API, which is enables exported libsemsim into other languages other languages, as well as a Python front end library.
+In addition to the C++ backend there is a C API, which facilitates importing libsemsim into other languages and a Python front end for a nice user interface.

 This is a pre-release version of libsemsim and should be considered as such.
 Its primary purpose is to get feedback from collaborators on how to